ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## 🔄 Our Path – Platform Evolution

 ### Robot Development Process
-The ShahroodRC team started a tough development process to find the best, most efficient, and reliable platform for our WRO 2025 Future Engineers robot.
+The ShahroodRC team started a tough development process to find the most suitable, efficient, and reliable platform for our WRO 2025 Future Engineers robot.
 We tested multiple hardware platforms—Arduino Uno, ESP32, Raspberry Pi Zero, and LEGO EV3—evaluating each based on **processing power**, **sensor integration**, **power consumption**, **real-time performance**, and **reliability** in competition environments.
-Below is a detailed story of our journey, the challenges faced, and the lessons that guided us to our final platform choice.
+Below is a detailed story of our journey, including the challenges faced and the lessons that guided us to our final platform choice.

 ---